 - The pressure range of the tenders is higher than the pressure range included in the Know How you have got

 - The lower productivity of your Plant force you to increase your selling price or decrease your profits

-- You have invested in a equipment that you will not need for the first years so you realize after some time that a big amount of money is blocked in such parts
+- You have invested in equipment that you will not need for the first years so you realize after some time that a big amount of money is blocked in such parts

 - The pipes recipes are too expensive

-I am ready to have a conference call with you, completely for free, to clear your initial doubts on all the aforementioned issues and tasks before you do the next move to avoid putting the complete investment in a high risk of failure.
+I am ready to have a conference call with you, completely for free, to clear your initial doubts on all the aforementioned issues and tasks before you do the next move to avoid putting the complete investment at a high risk of failure.